 What a blessing!

-Jamie Jordan; Volunteer, Director, and the main inspiration for the warm places for the homeless!
+Jamie Jordan; Volunteer, the main inspiration for the warm places for the homeless!

 I'm Jamie Jordan and I work as an associate pastor at First United Methodist Church.
 I'm blessed to be a part of this wonderful team of people that have seen the need in Richmond, and have stepped up to meet it.

-In this season of the winter shelter, I am coordinating the transportation from our check-in building to Relax Inn.
-We have a handful of churches working together to provide this transportation.
+In this season of the winter shelter, I am coordinating the shelter program.
 I also assist with other responsibilities as needed, including with the teams supporting the shelter at FUMC.

 David & Jill Silver; Pioneers of Homeless project!